arne-fuchs/iota-jammer/README.md

 }
 ```
 In the first node all parameters you can use are listed.
-As you can see in the second one , you don't have to specify any of the parameters.
+As you can see in the second one , you don't have to specify all of the parameters.
 The minimum of parameters the programm needs are: <br> protocol (http/https), host (urltonode.com) and port (mostly 14265 or 443).

 #### Usage:
 EnableJSONList